bradleyschacht/LasVegasWorkshop2025/labs/04 - Data transformation using T-SQL.md

     <img src = "../assets/images/04_workspace.png"/>

 1. Create the stored procedure to generate the unknown member for each dimension table if it does not exist by running the cell for **Step 4.1.3** in *The Workshop* notebook.
-Upcon completion, the cell will have a message output but no query results.
+Upon completion, the cell will have a message output but no query results.

     ``` sql
     DROP PROCEDURE IF EXISTS dbo.CreateUnknownMembers